-The law requires the Trustee Board to possess sufficient knowledge and understanding ("TKU") to run the Scheme effectively, including knowledge and understanding of key scheme documents, pensions and trust law and funding and investment principles.
-We take our training and development responsibilities seriously and keep a record of the training completed by each member of the Trustee Board.
-This training record is reviewed annually by the group pensions team in conjunction with the Chair to identify any gaps in the knowledge and understanding across the board as a whole.
+The law requires the Trustee Board to possess sufficient TKU to run the Scheme effectively, including knowledge and understanding of key scheme documents, pensions and trust law and funding and investment principles.
+The Trustee takes its training and development responsibilities seriously and keeps a record of the training completed by each member of the Trustee Board.
+This training record is reviewed annually by the group pensions team in conjunction with the Chair to identify any gaps in the knowledge and understanding across the Board as a whole.

-The Trustee Directors have also appointed suitably qualified and experienced external professional advisers to complement their own knowledge and to ensure they have access to the required skills, and this allows us to work with our professional advisers to fill in any gaps.
+The Trustee Directors have also appointed suitably qualified and experienced external professional advisers to complement their own knowledge and to ensure they have access to the required skills, and this allows the Trustee to work with its professional advisers to fill in any gaps.